Donaim/miseq-workflow-pres/slides.md

 ## Final reports

 <!--
-TODO: Say something general about these reports.
-Ie what they contain, why they are useful.

 Both V3 tropism and HCV resistance testing follow the same pathway through the MiSeq workflow.
 They use requisitions, produce similar formatted reports, and are both ordered by clinicians but not clinically approved.
 -->